ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_nn.md

 by the network.
 Depending on whether our maps were generated as `.png` images or `.npy` arrays, we set the type to `LoaderMultichannelImage` or `LoaderMultichannelArray`, respectively.
-We also specify the path to the directory containing the training dataset (specifically the `dataset_train.csv` file) and the JSON file characterizing the statistics of the training dataset, the batch size, and the input channels used in building our (multichannel) input.
-Additionally, we set the ground truth labels that we want to predict.
+We also specify the path to the directory containing the training dataset (specifically the `dataset_train.csv` file) and the JSON file characterizing the statistics of the training dataset, the batch size, the number of workers, i.e., the number of cores to use in case one wants to load the dataset in parallel, the input channels used in building our (multichannel) input and the ground truth labels that we want to predict.
 ```commandline
 {
     "training_data_loader": {